 How much will it cost? $1,000-plus.

-Apple’s iPhone X sports the best camera performance we’ve ever seen in an iPhone.
+Apple’s iPhone XS sports the best camera performance we’ve ever seen in an iPhone.
 It’s a great all-around camera that you can just point and shoot with, but it also boasts powerful optical and digital zoom, thanks to that dual camera.
 If you find yourself wishing you could zoom in on distant subjects and still get a decent shot, then this is the phone for you.

 The DSLR-like bokeh effect is the best we’ve seen from an iPhone so far and you can now adjust it after snapping a photo.
-The iPhone XS also boasts Portrait Lighting, which offers different lighting effects for your subjects, making it the perfect phone for capturing stunning shots of your loved ones.
+The iPhone XS also boasts Portrait Lighting, which offers different lighting effects for your subjects, making it a great phone for capturing stunning shots of your loved ones.

 The camera app is really accessible, but anyone seeking in-depth control will be disappointed.
-There’s no manual mode for pro photographers, but you can always use an app from the App Store.
+There is no manual mode for pro photographers, though you can always use an app from the App Store.